 • Informative - A Summary window shows the results of the calibration and the measurement data.
 This allows for detailed logging and reporting of the calibration procedure.
+This information can be printed or saved to a PDF file.

 • Flexible - NEC Display Wall Calibrator provides many features and options that make it flexible enough to be used in a large variety of video applications, including "on set" use in TV studios and full DICOM support for medical imaging.